 The Cadillac of roses is the hybrid tea, the type of rose that the florists make all their money off of.
-Good pruning begins with remembering that the Valentine’s Day big money is in “long stem roses.”
+Good pruning begins with remembering that Valentine’s Day big money is in “long stem roses.”
 That’s right, ideally, a traditionally pruned hybrid tea produces very long stems with a single, show-stopping bloom at each end.
-This gives you a lot of clues to our final goal plant: we’re going to need to remove a lot of plant every year, and we’ll need to make the plant very low in spring so the long stems don’t put the summer flowers higher than we can see them.
+This gives you a lot of clues to our final goal plant: we’re going to need to remove a lot of plants every year, and we’ll need to make the plant very low in spring so the long stems don’t put the summer flowers higher than we can see them.

-1) Timing and Tools for Your Spring Pruning
+Timing and Tools for Spring Pruning

 You’ll need to make many cuts near the center base of this thorny plant, so loppers are a must, letting you reach in comfortably.
 Wear hide gloves to protect you from the prickles.
-Rose is weak wooded, so you’ll be able to cut even fairly thick canes with hand pruners, but don’t be tempted to strain.
+Rose is weak-wooded, so you’ll be able to cut even fairly thick canes with hand pruners, but don’t be tempted to strain.

-Major pruning work on hybrid teas and all roses is done in the early spring.
+Major pruning work on hybrid teas and all roses are done in the early spring.
 Rose canes are killed by low temperatures, so you want to delay pruning until winter has done its damage and you can see which canes have been killed.
 If possible, time your pruning for after the threat of coldest days and before the swelling of buds in spring.

 Sometimes we don’t always get to have ideal timing, especially in spring.
 It’s okay to wait until later, as it just means that you’ll set back your rose’s bloom some.
-It’s also ok to prune too early, but you might cause extra winter damage and you’ll have to follow up with additional pruning again later in the year.
+It’s also okay to prune too early, but you might cause extra winter damage, and you’ll have to follow up with additional pruning again later in the year.

-2) Cut Out Unhealthy Canes
+Cut Out Unhealthy Canes

 As always, step one of pruning is to remove dead, damaged, and diseased growth.
 Roses are sensitive to winter frost and the rest of the year are attacked by dozens of fungi, insects, molds, and bacteria.
 Each year, roses grow a lot of wood and each year a lot of it dies.
 In short, there will be a lot of dead wood to remove.
-Beware that older rose wood will be brown or flaky-barked instead of the green of newer wood, but this older wood is often still alive and can be important to the central framework of the plant.
+Beware that older rosewood will be brown or flaky-barked instead of the green of newer wood, but this older wood is often still alive and can be important to the central framework of the plant.
 Don’t mistake old brown wood for dead wood.
-You can test if wood is alive by tracing: lightly scratching it with your pruners.
+You can test if the wood is alive by tracing: lightly scratching it with your pruners.
 Green or bright white on the inside means it’s alive; brown all through means it’s dead.

 Suckers are any growth from below the graft union of your hybrid tea.
 You need to rip them off your rose.
 Look carefully at the base of your plant.
 You probably see a swollen-looking area just above the soil level.
 This is the graft union, where the lovely flowering plant you bought was grafted onto the roots of another plant you didn’t mean to buy.
 That other plant is our rootstock.
 We want its roots, but nothing else.
 Suckers will sprout from the rootstock and must be removed.
 Try not to cut off the suckers.
 Ideally, rip them out by hand at the base.
 Ripping wounds the rootstock, making it less likely to resprout at that point.

-4) Select a Framework of Flowering Canes; Remove Others
+Select a Framework of Flowering Canes

 It’s time to take a step back and look at what you have left.
 From the mess of canes you see now, you want to choose around five strong ones originating at or near the base.
 You also want them to be evenly spaced, radiating away from the center and upright.
 These make your plant’s framework.
 If you’ve pruned like this in earlier years, they’ll be easy to identify.